Part 2

 “Very good,” Mr. Owen said.
 He looked up at the leaden clouds and waved for the group to follow him.

 Belle continued as they walked briskly toward Central Mound.
 “Remnant Atalan populations retreated to Mesoamerica and into the American wilderness, mainly the caves.
-They’re now known by such names as Bigfoot and the Hovey Lake Swamp Ape, who I’ve actually met (she held her nose and waved her hand in front of her face).
+They’re now known by such names as Bigfoot and the Hovey Lake Swamp Ape, who I’ve actually met.”
+(She held her nose and waved her hand in front of her face.)

 As they made their way up the structure’s ramp, marked by a trail of freshly mowed grass, Mr. Owen’s voice boomed: “When the Atalans still held sway in this region, their mighty king Aranuk sat on the Cahokia throne while his giant chiefs ruled satellite villages like Angel Mounds.
 We’ll be speaking with one of them shortly.”